nodejs/node/doc/api/addons.md

 ```

 This example uses a two-argument form of `Init()` that receives the full
 `module` object as the second argument.
-This allows the Addon to completely
+This allows the addon to completely
 overwrite `exports` with a single function instead of adding the function as a
 property of `exports`.